Is there a (Pseudo)Scalar at 95 GeV?: Introduction

-\item In the same mass range, the statistical combination of the final results from the Large Electron Positron (LEP) experiments ALEPH, DELPHI, L3 and OPAL published in 2006, show an excess in the $e^+e^-\rightarrow Z\phi, \phi\rightarrow bb$ channel at $m_{bb}=98\GeV$ with a local significance of $2.3\sigma$ \citep{LEPWorkingGroupforHiggsbosonsearches:2003ing,Azatov:2012bz,Cao:2016uwt}.
-Due to the limited dijet mass resolution at LEP this excess could have the same origin as the aforementioned $\gamma\gamma$ and $\tau\tau$ anomalies.
+\item In the same mass range, the statistical combination of the final results from the Large Electron Positron (LEP) experiments ALEPH, DELPHI, L3 and OPAL published in 2006 shows an excess in the $e^+e^-\rightarrow Z\phi, \phi\rightarrow bb$ channel at $m_{bb}=98\GeV$ with a local significance of $2.3\sigma$ \citep{LEPWorkingGroupforHiggsbosonsearches:2003ing,Azatov:2012bz,Cao:2016uwt}.
+Due to the limited dijet mass resolution at LEP this excess could have the same origin as the aforementioned $\gamma\gamma$ and $\tau^+\tau^-$ anomalies.
 The resulting signal strength is $\mu_{bb}=0.117\pm0.06$.

-\item Interestingly, there are two resonance searches with cascade decays $X\rightarrow Yh$, one from CMS \citep{CMS:2022suh} and one from ATLAS \citep{ATLAS:2023azi}, both assuming only gluon-fusion production for the heavy scalar $X$, that also hint towards a new scalar with a mass compatible with $95\GeV$.
+\item Interestingly, there are two resonance searches with cascade decays $X\rightarrow Yh_{125}$, one from CMS \citep{CMS:2022suh} and one from ATLAS \citep{ATLAS:2023azi}, both assuming only gluon fusion production for the heavy scalar $X$, that also hint towards a new scalar with a mass compatible with $95\GeV$.
 The CMS search \citep{CMS:2022suh} has the highest global significance for $m_X=1.6\TeV$ and $m_Y=90\GeV$, while the ATLAS search \citep{ATLAS:2023azi} has the lowest p-value for the background-only hypothesis in the bin where $m_X\in[3608,3805]\GeV$ and $m_Y\in[75.7-95.5]\GeV$. \end{itemize}

-These anomalies have attracted a lot of attention \citep{Belanger:2012tt,Becirevic:2015fmu,Cao:2016uwt,Fox:2017uwr,Haisch:2017gql,Heinemeyer:2021msz,Azevedo:2023zkg,Biekotter:2023jld,Biekotter:2023oen,Dutta:2023cig,Aguilar-Saavedra:2023vpd}.
-Several authors \citep{Becirevic:2015fmu,Fox:2017uwr,Haisch:2017gql,Azevedo:2023zkg} have tried to interpret (some of) these anomalies in the context of a 2HDM.
+These anomalies have attracted a lot of attention \citep{Belanger:2012tt,Becirevic:2015fmu,Cao:2016uwt,Fox:2017uwr,Haisch:2017gql,Heinemeyer:2021msz,Azevedo:2023zkg,Biekotter:2023jld,Biekotter:2023oen,Dutta:2023cig,Aguilar-Saavedra:2023vpd,Borah:2023, Iguro:2022dok,Iguro:2022fel,Ashanujjaman:2023etj,Cao95GeV,Cao:2019ofo,Bhattacharya:2023lmu}, and several authors \citep{Becirevic:2015fmu,Fox:2017uwr,Haisch:2017gql,Azevedo:2023zkg, Iguro:2022fel} have tried to interpret (some of) these anomalies in the context of a 2HDM.
 However, the interpretation in terms of a 2HDM usually generates tension as a 2HDM must simultaneously satisfy three requirements.
-First, it must reproduce observed signal strengths, which prevents $\tan\beta$ from being too large, suppressing the gluon fusion production cross-section.
-Second, it must satisfy perturbativity and unitarity, which provide upper bounds on the mass difference between the charged Higgs and the new neutral scalars.
+First, it must reproduce observed signal strengths.
+This prevents $\tan\beta = \frac{v_2}{v_1}$, where $v_i$ are the vevs of the two doublets, from being too large, suppressing the gluon fusion production cross-section.
+Second, it must satisfy perturbativity and unitarity, which provide upper bounds on the mass differences between the charged Higgs and the new neutral scalars.
 Finally, it must satisfy flavour constraints, which do not allow light charged scalars at low $\tan\beta$. \\ \\